 Going to court

-An application to a family law court must be made within 12 months of the birth of the child or later by leave (or approval) of the court.
+If the other parent has not paid childbirth maintenance, you have the option of going to court.
+An application to a family law court must be made within 12 months of the birth of the child or later by leave (approval) of the court.

-The birthing parent should be able to provide a detailed list of the expenses supported by receipts that substantiate these expenses.
+The birth parent should be able to provide a detailed list of the expenses supported by receipts.
 Any expenses claimed must be reasonable and relate to the childbirth period.

 Think carefully about whether it is worth going to court, because the legal costs for going to court can be high.
 Get legal help.